-Cooperative Education
+Cooperative Learning

-Cooperative Education is a structured educational strategy integrating classroom studies with learning through productive work experience in a field related to a student's academic or career goals.
+Cooperative Learning is a structured educational strategy integrating classroom studies with learning through productive work experience in a field related to a student's academic or career goals.
 It provides progressive experiences in integrating theory and practice.
 Co-op is a partnership among students, educational institutions, and employers with specified responsibilities for each party.

 How do I become a Co-Op student?